Free Software Foundation: Voting

 The FSF Articles of Organization state that the board of directors are elected.

 The bylaws say who can vote for them.

 The board can grant powers to the Voting Membership.

 Employment

 At any given time, there are usually around a dozen employees.
-Most, but not all, work at the FSF headquarters in Boston, Massachusetts.
+Most, but not all, worked at the FSF headquarters in Boston, Massachusetts until August 2024 when the FSF closed its offices and switched to remote work.